-While it is natural to interpret page content as an indicator of trust, this is irrelevant in the detection of a phishing page that replicates the look and feel of the legitimate page without any discernible difference.
-What is alarming that Type A (and sometimes Type AB) instinctively relied on this content of the page to determine legitimacy.
-In contrast, Type B participants, for the most part, were not strongly influenced by page content in their evaluations of site legitimacy, where they instead spoke mostly about the content of the address and status bars.
+While it is natural to interpret page content as an indicator of trust, this is irrelevant in the detection of a phishing page that replicates the look and feel of the legitimate page that results in no discernible difference.
+What is alarming that Type A (and sometimes Type AB) instinctively relied on this page content to determine legitimacy.
+In contrast, Type B participants, for the most part, were not strongly influenced by page content in their evaluations of site legitimacy: they instead spoke mostly about the content of the address and status bars.

-Type A and AB participants formed their judgement around the content information as present in the main content pane of the page.
-They were particularly sensitive to security and legitimacy indicators within the content pane, where thre presence of these indicators positively influenced their perception of that page as trustworthy.
-These indicators fell into two groups: (1) security and privacy related information, and (2) the content itself.
+Type A and AB participants formed their judgment around the content information as present in the main content pane of the page.
+They were particularly sensitive to security and legitimacy indicators within the content pane, where their presence of these indicators positively influenced their perception of that page as trustworthy.
+These indicators fell into three groups: security and privacy related information, the content itself, and the type of information requested.
 Of course, a phisher can easily spoof all this information.